 Of course, this view can be countered with the argument that, unlike the Coalition presence in Iraq, for example, the Palestinian Authority continued to view Israel as an occupying power, and in the absence of its agreement, Israel's status remains unchanged.
 But it is not clear that the declarations of the parties should govern their status.
-Indeed, if the status of the parties is to be decided on the basis of their subjective declarations rather than upon an assessment of the facts, then it might be argued that the Palestinian Authority's repeated claim in U.S. courts that it constitutes a "foreign state" and that it is protected by sovereign immunity41 might be taken as an official Palestinian affirmation that Israel is no longer an occupier, unless it is the contention of the Palestinian Authority that it is a government in exile within its own territory, or that the agreements under which it was established are void.
+Indeed, if the status of the parties is to be decided on the basis of their subjective declarations rather than upon an assessment of the facts, then it might be argued that the Palestinian Authority's repeated claim in U.S. courts that it constitutes a "foreign state" and that it is protected by sovereign immunity41 might be taken as an official Palestinian Authority that it is a government in exile within its own territory, or that the agreements under which it was established are void.